neondatabase/website/content/docs/introduction/roadmap.md

 * **Easier access to support**

-    For Pro Tier users, we are making it easier to get access to the support form in the Neon Console, from anywhere: our website, our docs, blog posts, or anywhere you find a link to support.
+    For Neon Pro Tier users, we are making it easier to get access to the support form in the Neon Console, from anywhere: our website, our docs, blog posts, or anywhere you find a link to support.

 ## What we're working on next